AdobeDocs/experience-manager-65.nl-NL/help/sites-developing/using-variables-in-aem-workflows.md

 ---
 title: Variabelen in AEM werkstromen
-seo-title: Variables in AEM Workflows
 description: Maak een variabele, stel een waarde voor de variabele in en gebruik deze in de workflowstappen OR Splitsen en Ga naar AEM.
-seo-description: Create a variable, set a value for the variable, and use it in OR Split and  Goto AEM workflow steps.
 uuid: cc62ff11-51d4-4db4-9c6d-5dc2caa1da52
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: extending-aem